amey1302/UnusualSpends/README.md

 - Change in threshold percentage
 - Change in usual spending amount calculation logic
 - Adding usual spending amount in email

+## Description :
+  In this problem statement, we have given an email template and credit card system, we need to analyze the transactions and alert the user of their unusual spending for the current month compared with the previous month.

 ## Architecture
 The system follows an MVC architecture with the following components: